infin-it-dev/Skills-of-Cyber/README.md

 - A new challenge is posted each day.
 - Hints may be available after 24 hours.
 - Solutions are posted separately for learning purposes.
+- A file named ``flag_checker_gui.py`` is included with every challange and contains the correct flag, no peaking!

 ---

 ## 🎯 Flag Format

 All challenge answers must be submitted in the following format:

 ```SoC{your_answer_here}
  SoC{placeflaghere}
 ```

 * All lowercase letters unless otherwise specified
 * No spaces unless the challenge says otherwise